Kafka Consumer Error Handling and Retries - Part 1

 This might seem like a straightforward use case—what could possibly go wrong?
 Well, as it turns out, a lot more than you'd expect!

-• Network failures causing application not able to communicate with downstream systems
+- Network failures preventing the application from communicating with downstream systems

 Categorization of Consumer Errors